GCSBOSS/nodecaf/README.md

 file = "path/to/conf/file.log"
 ```

-On your route handlers, use the `log` handler arg as a
+In your route handlers, use the `log` handler arg as a
 [bunyan](https://github.com/trentm/node-bunyan) instance:

 ```js